Nope!! That’s my thought on finishing this novel, just nope.

 Tier: Headache Books

-Companion Books: We Need To Talk About Kevin by Lionel Shriver
+We Need to Talk About Kevin book cover

 Both novels deal with heinous acts of violence committed at high schools only We Need To Talk About Kevin tells its story well.
 Yes, both are horrifying, but the latter does not leave the reader feel like inflicted with a migraine.